jonhusen/resume/resume.md

 deployed and scales with customer needs.

 - Collaborated with development team to determine ways to drive engagement with and value of the Corsica Client Portal
 - Consolidated legacy tool sprawl to drive SOC efficiency and ease Cyber Engineering management burden
 - Developed client onboarding tooling and methodologies to reduce time to serviceability and show value to the client

 #### **Cybersecurity Engineering Manager/Sr. Cybersecurity Engineer** | July 2020 - December 2021

 Deploy cybersecurity tools for new client onboardings and manage the initial client relationship.

-- Lead R&D activities to streamline deployments and evaluate new product offerings; write clear and concise supporting documentation
+- Led R&D activities to streamline deployments and evaluate new product offerings; write clear and concise supporting documentation
-- Ensure the SOC can operate efficiently by owning the service delivery and integrations of the cybersecurity tool stack
+- Ensured the SOC could operate efficiently by owning the service delivery and integrations of the cybersecurity tool stack
-- Serve as a technical advisor to Director and C-level individuals within Corsica and act as an inter-departmental liaison
+- Served as a technical advisor to Director and C-level individuals within Corsica and acted as an inter-departmental liaison

 #### **DevOps Engineer/Sr. Systems Engineer** | September 2019 - March 2020

 Drive efficiency and consistency of both internal and client-facing processes through the use of scripting and automation.

-- Develop workflows and ETL pipelines to migrate data from acquired companies into Corsica back-end systems
+- Developed workflows and ETL pipelines to migrate data from acquired companies into Corsica back-end systems
-- Develop a SharePoint wiki web scraper to extract documentation and files for ingest into a document management platform using Python
+- Developed a SharePoint wiki web scraper to extract documentation and files for ingest into a document management platform using Python
-- Evaluate service desk workflows and create scripts in RMM to be consumed by service desk personnel
 - Took charge of the reorganization of the DevOps GitHub repo and development of a code style guide

 ### Spectrum Engineering Corp